 On 21 December the UN General Assembly voted to establish an International, Impartial and Independent Mechanism (IIIM) to assist in the investigation and prosecution of perpetrators of atrocities in Syria.
 The UN Human Rights Council has adopted 22 resolutions condemning atrocities in Syria.
 The latest, adopted on 23 June, called upon all member states to actively support the IIIM.
 The resolution also demands the Syrian authorities uphold their responsibility to protect the population.

 In keeping with various UNSC resolutions, Syrian government forces, armed opposition groups and all international parties to the conflict must facilitate unimpeded humanitarian access to all civilians trapped or displaced by fighting.
 The UNSC must take proximate steps to halt atrocities and end the civil war.
 The UNSC should demand UN access to monitor any voluntary evacuations, as well as de-escalation zones and local ceasefires, in order to ensure the wellbeing of civilians.

 UN member states should fully cooperate with the IIIM and facilitate its work through the provision of voluntary funding.
 The IIIM should be incorporated into the UN's regular budget.

 Russia, Iran and Hezbollah must cease enabling the crimes of the Syrian government.
 Countries opposed to the rule of President Bashar al-Assad must withhold all support from armed groups who commit war crimes and target civilians.

-Foreign states participating in airstrikes against ISIL must ensure all necessary precautions are taken to avoid civilian casualties and ensure all military operations are fully consistent with international law.
-All potential violations of international law, including possible war crimes, must be thoroughly investigated and perpetrators held accountable.
+Foreign states participating in airstrikes against ISIL must ensure all necessary precautions are taken to avoid civilian casualties and that all military operations are fully consistent with international law.
+All potential violations, including possible war crimes, must be thoroughly investigated and perpetrators held accountable.